- Hardware components can cause error MSRPC_STATE_VIOLATION in Windows 10 if they aren’t compatible with your device.

 Blue Screen of Death errors can be quite serious, therefore it’s important to know how to properly fix them.
-Since BSoD errors can cause many problems, today we’re going to show you how to fix MSRPC_STATE_VIOLATION error on Windows 10.
+Since BSoD errors can cause many problems, today we’re going to show you how to fix the MSRPC_STATE_VIOLATION error on Windows 10.

-How to fix MSRPC_STATE_VIOLATION BSoD error
+How do I fix MSRPC_STATE_VIOLATION BSoD error

 - Run the Hardware Troubleshooter